Azure/kubernetes-hackfest/labs/paas/otomi/6_knative/README.md

-# Lab 6
+# Lab 6: Using Knative in Otomi

 In this lab we are going to activate Knative and create a new Knative service using Otomi Console.

 ## Instructions